 When drafting a will, it’s important to understand several requirements, including who can serve as a witness.
 Generally, anyone can witness a will as long as they meet two requirements:

 - They’re of legal adult age (i.e. 18 or 19 in certain states)

 - They don’t have a direct interest in the will

 The kinds of people who could witness a will for you include:

-- Friends who are not set to receive anything from your estate
+- Friends who are not going to receive anything from your estate

-- Relatives who are not included in your will, such as cousins, aunts, uncles, etc.
+- Relatives who are not part of your will, such as cousins, aunts, uncles, etc.

 - Your doctor

-If you’ve hired an attorney to help you draft your will, they could also act as a witness as long as they’re not named as a beneficiary.
+If you hire an attorney to help you draft your will, they could also act as a witness as long as they’re not a beneficiary.
 An attorney who’s also acting as the executor of the will, meaning the person who oversees the process of distributing your assets and paying off any outstanding debts owed by your estate, can witness a will.

 Who Cannot Witness a Will?